saira-gulamali/tutorial-MERN-ecommerce-API/README.md

 - copy repo files to local directory
 - npm install
-- configure .env file with PORT, MONGO_URI,JWT_SECRET & JWT_LIFETIME
+- configure .env file with PORT, MONGO_URI,JWT_SECRET, JWT_LIFETIME & CORS

 * PORT is the port the backend API server will run on
 * MONGO_URI is the mongoDB database connection string (ensure to include the database name, username and password)
 * JWT_SECRET is a 256 bit encryption string
 * JWT_LIFETIME is the expiry time of a JWT (e.g. 30d)
+* CORS is the url of the frontend server

 - npm run dev
 - connect with localhost:5000

-## Configuration
+## Docgen Information

+docgen provides api documentation of the routes using postman export file

+### windows installation

+- generate an index.html with the following command
+- ensure windows_amd64.exe is located in a directory that has been added to your path environment variable:

+`js
+windows_amd64 build -i {name of postman json export file} -o ~/{output directory}/index.html `